| |

 7. In a small bowl, whisk the eggs.

-8. Add the beaten eggs to the crockpot.
+8. Add them to the crockpot stuffing mixture.

 Stuffing mixture in crock pot